terriann/terriann/README.md

 I'm Terri.
 I'm all about coding, crafting & creating.

-- 📍 I'm currently living in Vermont
+- 📍 Living in Vermont
+- 🐔 17 chickens on the homestead
+- 🐶 Abby the English Lab
-- 💻 I'm currently working at Automattic ([WordPress VIP](https://www.linkedin.com/company/wordpressvip/))
+- 💻 I work at Automattic ([WordPress VIP](https://www.linkedin.com/company/wordpressvip/))
 - 🧵 I love to sew
 - 😄 Pronouns: she/her
 - 🎶 Fun fact: I tried out for American Idol Season 8
-- 📚 Learning: Automation
+- 📺 Watching: Sherlock

 <!-- Check the history; I may update with different fun facts in the future. -->